callacat/CF-scripts/README.en.md

 ## Example

-Let's say you want to track "Creeper World IXE" and "Another Game" and receive notifications via Telegram.
+Let's say you want to track "Creeper World IXE" and "Another Game" and receive notifications via Telegram and PushPlus.
 Your environment variables would look like this:

 *   `GAME_NAMES`: `Creeper World IXE, Another Game`
-*   `NOTIFICATION_TYPE`: `telegram`
+*   `NOTIFICATION_TYPE`: `telegram,pushplus`
 *   `TELEGRAM_BOT_TOKEN`: `your_telegram_bot_token`
 *   `TELEGRAM_CHAT_ID`: `your_telegram_chat_id`
+*   `PUSHPLUS_TOKEN`: `your_pushplus_token`

-Once deployed, the worker will periodically check the website and send a Telegram message if an update for "Creeper World IXE" or "Another Game" is found.
+Once deployed, the worker will periodically check the website and send notifications via Telegram and PushPlus if updates for "Creeper World IXE" or "Another Game" are found.